 Additional insured: a liability concept

-Additional insured is different in kind: it extends your liability policy to protect another party for claims arising from your property or activity.
+Additional insured is different in kind: it can extend your liability policy to protect another party for claims arising from your property or activity.
 Lenders typically require it on the liability side, alongside mortgagee status on the property side.
-Confusing the two, or providing one when both are required, leaves a gap the lender will catch.
+Confusing the two, or providing one when both are required, can leave a gap the lender will catch.

 The endorsement, not the certificate